 Mit der Location Referencing-Lizenz verfügbar.

-ArcGIS Pipeline Referencing supports three types of networks: LRS Networks, LRS line networks, and LRS derived networks.
+ArcGIS Pipeline Referencing supports three types of networks: Linear Referencing System (LRS) networks, LRS line networks, and LRS derived networks.

 An LRS network is a collection of routes measured to a specific location referencing method (LRM).